Risado8/CIND820FinalProject/README.md

 ## Models Used
 - **Logistic Regression**
-  + Transparent and interpretable coefficients
+  + Strongest overall accuracy; Transparent and interpretable coefficients
 - **Random Forest**
   + Captures non-linear relationships and interactions
 - **XGBoost**
-  + Strongest overall accuracy; explainability achieved through SHAP
+  + Explainability achieved through SHAP

 All models were evaluated using stratified 5-fold cross-validation and a held-out test set.
 Metrics included accuracy, precision, recall, F1-score, and ROC-AUC.